 To test these hypotheses, contingency tests were conducted using the two-sided Fisher exact test (for a 2x2 matrix) and the Pearson chi-square test (for all other cross tabs), as categories have to be compared (HS vs. LS, business field, interactivity possibilities).
-If the significance level is below 5% (p < 0.05), a significant coherence between the tested variables can be assumed (Backhaus et al., 2003).
+If the significance level is below 5% (p < 0.05), a significant coherence between the tested variables can be assumed (Backhaus et al., 2003, 230pp).

 The study was finished in 2010.
-The actual situation will have changed (see below).
+The actual situation might have changed (see below).
 However, the results clearly show the importance of social media in the communication strategies of the analyzed companies.
-The actual state is covered by the analysis of research question 2.

-3.2 Analysis of corporate websites
+4.2 Analysis of corporate websites